Origins: The Global Justice Movement

 Between 2013 and 2016 we filmed and produced short films showcasing life-changing fair trade projects in Ghana and Sri Lanka, told the story of a Native American activist and hemp farmer in Pine Ridge, S.D., made an animated video telling the story of fair trade, and created a documentary about the role of industrial agriculture in climate change.

 By supporting Vote Hemp and the Hemp Industries Association in their successful efforts to bring about the legalization of hemp cultivation for research and development in select states under the 2014 farm bill, our media relations work played a critical role in helping an entire farming sector begin again in the United States.
 In 2014, Movement Media documented and publicized the harvest of the first legal hemp crop on U.S. soil in over 50 years.
-In 2019, we organized a victory press conference to celebrate and acknowledge the federal legalization of hemp famring in the US.
+In 2019, we organized a victory press conference to celebrate and acknowledge the federal legalization of hemp farming in the US.

-In 2020, we continue to act as a megaphone and accomplice to Dr. Bronner’s by anchoring its global public relations department.
-The brand is one of the most ethical in the world, and it continues to grow 15 percent or more each year as it models progressive business practices and champions movements for animal rights, drug policy reform, fair pay & fair trade, and regenerative organic agriculture.
+In 2022, we continue to act as a megaphone and accomplice to Dr. Bronner’s by anchoring its global public relations department.
+The brand is one of the most ethical in the world, and it continues to grow 15 percent or more each year on average as it models progressive business practices and champions movements for animal rights, drug policy reform, fair pay & fair trade, and regenerative organic agriculture.